douglask3/fireMIPbenchmarking/readme.md

 Benchmark data is on the fireMIP server.
 Contact [Stijn Hantson](http://www.imk-ifu.kit.edu/staff_2107.php) for info.
 Benchmark datasets should be copied straight from the sever into the projects 'data/benchmarkData/' dir.

-Model output should be downloaded into 'data/ModelOutputs/' dir.
-By default, the system is setup to have one lot of model output per model in a dir for the name provided in the first column of the "Model.RAW" table in 'cfg/modelInfo.r'.
-So, for example, copying all contents of 'SF1' for LPJglob into 'data/ModelOutputs/LPJ-GUESS-GlobFIRM/'.
+Model output should be downloaded into *data/ModelOutputs/* dir.
+By default, the system is setup to have one lot of model output per model in a dir for the name provided in the first column of the ``Model.RAW`` table in *cfg/modelInfo.r*.
+So, for example, copying all contents of 'SF1' for LPJglob into *data/ModelOutputs/LPJ-GUESS-GlobFIRM/*.

 If you want to have multiple experiments (i.e, SF1 and SF2/..) then setting the 'experiment' variable to the sub-dir within each model folder *should* open that experiment, although as of b486c8e, this is untested.
 For example, have the following structure: